ekatlarina/forams-ecogroups/README.md

 **Subsampling.R** This script performs resampling of ecogroup distribution data without replacement and produces the raw plots for Supplementary Figure 9.

 **Evenness_Metrics_Pielou.R** This script calculates Pielou's evenness metric for species and ecogroups and produces raw plots for Supplementary Figures 15 and 16.

+**Sample Completeness by Hemisphere iNEXT.R** This script assesses dataset completeness by examining the sampling completeness of species and ecogroups within each hemisphere across the Atlantic, Pacific, and Indian Oceans.
+It also generates the raw plot for Supplementary Figure 13 and 14.